Parents and Teachers: Support Ducksters by following us on or .

 Brief History of Iceland:

-Iceland is an island country in the northern Pacific Ocean.
+Iceland is an island country in the northern Atlantic Ocean.
 It is considered a part of Europe.

 The Vikings arrived in Iceland in the 9th century.
 In 930 AD the local rulers established a parliament and a constitution.
 The parliament is the oldest in the world and is called the Althingi.
 In 1262, Iceland united with Norway.
 Later, the country joined with Norway and became a part of the Danish crown.
 When Norway later became independent again, Iceland remained united with Denmark.